personalcomputer/fastai-notes/meta/john_course_structure.md

 - Meeting at 10am-12pm Saturdays to discuss/work on homework.
 Expectation is half or more of homework should be done by this time.

 ### Attendance Policy
-- If not in attendance, class will proceed, on that student to watch lecture on their own time.
+- If not in attendance, class will proceed, it is the responsibility of the missing student to watch the lecture on their own time.
+If student is late, the class will wait for all students to arrive before starting lecture.

 ### Class Schedule
 Course Kickoff/Intro - April 4